425910939/Some_sample_code/src/esp-idf/docs/en/api-guides/build-system-cmake.rst

 -----------------------------------------------

 - Very early in the CMake configuration process, the script ``expand_requirements.cmake`` is run.
 This script does a partial evaluation of all component CMakeLists.txt files and builds a graph of component requirements (this graph may have cycles).
 The graph is used to generate a file ``component_depends.cmake`` in the build directory.
 - The main CMake process then includes this file and uses it to determine the list of components to include in the build (internal ``BUILD_COMPONENTS`` variable).
-The ``BUILD_COMPONENTS`` variable is sorted so dependencies are listed first, however as the component dependency graph has cycles this cannot be guaranteed for all components.
-The order should be deterministic given the same set of components and component dependencies.
-- The value of ``BUILD_COMPONENTS`` is logged by CMake as "Component names: "
 - Configuration is then evaluated for the components included in the build.
 - Each component is included in the build normally and the CMakeLists.txt file is evaluated again to add the component libraries to the build.

-Component Dependency Order
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-The order of components in the ``BUILD_COMPONENTS`` variable determines other orderings during the build:

-- Order that :ref:`project_include.cmake` files are included into the project.
-- Order that the list of header paths is generated for compilation (via ``-I`` argument).
-(Note that for a given component's source files, only that component's dependency's header paths are passed to the compiler.)
-- Order that component object archives are passed to the linker (note that the build system also passes ``--start-group`` and ``--end-group`` to the linker to allow cycles in linker dependencies, however the basic order is determined by ``BUILD_COMPONENTS``.

 Build Process Internals
 =======================